Thomas Quiney: Children

 Judith and Thomas Quiney had three children: Shakespeare (baptised 23 November 1616 – buried 8 May 1617); Richard (baptised 9 February 1618 – buried 6 February 1639); and Thomas (baptised 23 January 1620 – buried 28 January 1639).
 Shakespeare was named for his mother's father.
 Richard's name was common among the Quineys: his other grandfather and an uncle were both named Richard.

 Shakespeare Quiney died at six months of age.
-Richard and Thomas Quiney were buried within a month of each other; they were 19 and 21 years old, respectively.
+Richard and Thomas Quiney were buried within a month of each other; they were 21 and 19 years old, respectively.
 The deaths of all of Judith's children brought on new legal consequences.
 The entail on her father's inheritance led Susanna, along with her daughter and son-in-law, to make a settlement, by use of a rather elaborate legal device, for the inheritance of her own branch of the family.
 Legal wrangling continued for another thirteen years, until 1652.